 Why have breast reshaping surgery?

-A breast lift can help to improve the appearance of sagging or drooping breasts.
-Your breasts can naturally droop after pregnancy and breastfeeding, or if you’ve lost a lot of weight.
-It can be a natural effect of ageing too.
-You might better about how your breasts look after breast lift surgery.
+A breast lift can make your breasts look less saggy or droopy.
+Your breasts can appear this way after having a baby and breastfeeding, or if you lost weight.
+It can also happen as you get older.
+You might feel better about how your breasts look after breast lift surgery.

 It’s normally better to delay breast uplift surgery until you’re not planning to have any more children and are no longer breastfeeding.